WordPress/gutenberg/docs/reference-guides/interactivity-api/api-reference.md

 ### `wp-on`

 > [!NOTE]
-> Consider using the more performant `wp-on-async` instead (below) if your directive code does not need synchronous access to the event object.
+> Consider using the more performant [`wp-on-async`](#wp-on-async) instead if your directive code does not need synchronous access to the event object.
+If synchronous access is required, consider implementing an [async action](#async-actions) which yields to the main thread after calling the synchronous API.

 This directive runs code on dispatched DOM events like `click` or `keyup`.
 The syntax is `data-wp-on--[event]` (like `data-wp-on--click` or `data-wp-on--keyup`).